 LEXINGTON, Ky.
-(June 29, 2017) – The University of Kentucky is hosting a symposium Sept.
-29-30 to help students and professionals who are interested in STEM careers design and implement a career path and develop skills to help them effectively communicate about their work.
+(Sept.
+28, 2017) – The University of Kentucky is hosting a symposium this Friday and Saturday to help students and professionals who are interested in STEM careers design and implement a career path and develop skills to help them effectively communicate about their work.

 The ability to communicate scientific work to a broad audience is imperative for those seeking a STEM career -- the public's ability to understand science can influence financial support, policy decisions and more.

 UK's symposium, titled "Preparing Science Professionals," will consist of STEM-centered professional development sessions and workshops involving industry research, entrepreneurship, science and communication and outreach, government and science policy, academic research and academic teaching.
 It will also consist of breakout sessions that will teach students how to apply to college or graduate school, apply for STEM-related jobs, and how to network in the science field.

 There will also be a "science café," with the goal of engaging the public in order to have a dialogue about how science impacts the community.